SaltyGoo/saltygoo.github.io/_posts/2020-11-13-sacrament-of-life.md

 **R**: Touch

-Target pint of blood becomes nourishing enough for [dice] people OR is multiply it by [SUM] for 1 hour.
+Target pint of blood becomes nourishing enough for [dice] people OR is multiplied by [SUM] for 1 hour.

 If you invest 4 or more dice in this spell, the multiplication becomes permanent.